wayketech/wayketech.github.io/index.md

 This page, and the documentation, will be updated with more information in the near future.

-Feel free to contact us for any inquiries at dev@wayketech.se.
+Feel free to contact us for any inquiries at info@wayke.se.

 Best regards,
 Wayke dev team